 In contrast, the share of persons from the region of pre-war Yugoslavia has been declining from 49 percent in 1995 to 26.5 percent 2019.
 Within that group, the share of persons from Croatia is rather small (4.3 percent of all foreign workers in 2019).
-The proportion of Bosnians has increased rather more rapidly, as they received preferential treatment on humanitarian grounds when applying for work permits in the early 1990s; their numbers rose as their family members joined them.
+The proportion of Bosnians has increased rather more, as they received preferential treatment on humanitarian grounds when applying for work permits in the early 1990s; their numbers rose as their family members joined them.
 In 2019, they accounted for 6.1 percent of all foreign workers.
-The Slovenes, now an EU-MS, account for 3.2 percent of all foreign workers.
-About half of all workers from pre-war Yugoslavia continue to have the "old" Yugoslavian citizenship or declare themselves as Yugoslavs (56,300, 55% in 2018).
+The Slovenes, now citizens of an EU-MS, account for 3.2 percent of all foreign workers.
+About half of all workers from pre-war Yugoslavia continue to have the "old" Yugoslavian citizenship or declare themselves as Yugoslavs (52,500, 51% in 2019).
 This indicates that they are immigrants who have been in Austria for a long time.
-The foreign workers from current Yugoslavia (including Serbia, Montenegro, North-Macedonia, Bosnia-Herzegovina and Kosovo) accounted for 12.9% of all foreign workers in 2019 (a subgroup of the 27.6% that include all the immigrants from the region of pre-war Yugoslavia).
+The foreign workers from current Yugoslavia (including Serbia, Montenegro, North-Macedonia, Bosnia-Herzegovina and Kosovo) accounted for

+12.9% of all foreign workers in 2019 (a subgroup of the 26.5% that includes all the immigrants from the region of pre-war Yugoslavia).